-To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the spark plug wires.
+To prevent accidental starting of the engine when servicing or adjusting the machine. remove the key from the ignition switch and disconnect the negative battery cable.

 Security of Air Filtration Components

 NOTE: The following inspection is only an external inspection and should be done without "disturbing" the filtration components.